Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Wyoming

-UW requires advance coordination with campus police and risk management for any drone operations on university property.
-War Memorial Stadium is subject to TFR restrictions during athletic events.
+University of Wyoming requires coordination with campus police and risk management for any drone operations on university property.
+War Memorial Stadium has a Temporary Flight Restriction (TFR) during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.